o3de/o3de.org/content/docs/user-guide/features/engine/serialization/entity-system-versioning.md

 Version converters operate directly on the serialized data\.

-To facilitate the creation of version converters, Lumberyard provides helper functions and examples such as the following:
+To facilitate the creation of version converters, O3DE provides helper functions and examples such as the following:
 + To locate a specific element to manipulate, you can use the `AZ::Utils::FindDescendantElements` helper function\.
 + To access serialized data and manipulate it, you can use the public functions in the `DataElementNode` class \(`\dev\Code\Framework\AzCore\AzCore\Serialization\SerializeContext.h`\)\.
 + For version converter examples, see the AZ core serialization unit test in the `dev\Code\Framework\AzCore\Tests\Serialization.cpp` file\.